aota/deepfreezefest.ca/participate.md

 ## Artisan Market & Art Gallery

-Deep Freeze 2014 includes a juried art exhibition in four galleries in and along 118<sup>th</sup> Ave, as well as an Artisan Market featuring local fine craft in St. Faith’s Church just off 118<sup>th</sup> Ave and 93 Street.
+Deep Freeze 2014 includes a juried art exhibition in four galleries in and along 118<sup>the</sup> Ave, as well as an Artisan Market featuring local fine craft in St. Faith’s Church just off 118<sup>the</sup> Ave and 93 Street, as well as the Avenue Theatre lobby at 90 Street and 118 Avenue.

-For Deep Freeze Art Gallery inquiries contact Pam at <deepfreezegallery@gmail.com>

-For Deep Freeze Artisan Market inquiries contact Hilary at <deepfreezemarket@gmail.com>
+For Deep Freeze Art Gallery inquiries contact deepfreezegallery@gmail.com For Deep Freeze Artisan Market inquiries contact deepfreezemarket@gmail.com

 ### Call for Submissions